 I thought I was done but had missed the part about how I needed to listen, compare to the text and approve every chapter as he went along.
 Not a full time job but definitely requires time.
 David produces about an hour and a half a day, sometimes more.
 So I spend time every day listening to what was recorded the day before.
 At first it was scary hearing the voices of my characters like Laurence and Eva, who I know so well in my mind, speaking to each other, loving and fighting, just like I had written it.
 I never expected the reader to get all the inflections and inferences.
 David hasn't missed one!
 Then it was scary to realize it's his book now too.
 He's made it into a new form and changed it with his interpretation of the voices.
 Everyday I am impressed with what I listen to and admire the skill he has at acting and studying the text enough to smoothly voice a family squabble in English and Italian or two lovers whispering sweet nothings.
 I now look forward to listening and feel the experience has similar qualities to watching movies.

-The Cooking Class in San Sebastian will soon be entertaining a new audience at home and on the highway.
+The Cooking Class in San Sebastian is now entertaining new audiences at home and on the highway.
 That is so exciting!
-The audio version will be available at AUDIBLE, AMAZON and iTunes.
+The audio version is available at AUDIBLE, AMAZON and iTunes.